The Cornwall We Want

 Tourism in Cornwall

-by Seadog, almost 4 years ago
+by Seadog, over 4 years ago

 I'm totally aware that this beautiful county needs and relies on tourism.
 We welcome the young families and older members of the world to enjoy what Cornwall has to offer.
 Sadly there is a darker side of people visiting us, drunkenness and litter bugs fouling are villages and beaches.
 I hear of young females leaving spent tampons on beaches and males urinating in village streets.
 Sad that this is, it can only get worse if we don't plan to stop this.